Declan Rice: Arsenal make third bid of £105m for West Ham midfielder

 Manchester City's £90m bid for Declan Rice was turned down by West Ham; Arsenal remain firmly in the hunt for the midfielder after two club-record bids were rejected; West Ham's valuation of Rice remains £120m, but it is understood the club would accept £100m plus a player

-Arsenal have made a third bid for West Ham's Declan Rice worth £105m, which, if accepted, would make him the most expensive British player ever.
+Arsenal have made a third bid for West Ham's Declan Rice worth £105m.

 The deal breaks down as a £100m initial fee, plus £5m in performance-related add-ons.